Code-Institute-Submissions/stephenlynch-ops-Old-RT_JanResub/README.md

 The site in influenced by the love running and coders coffeehouse sites, however where possible I tried to build on the lessons from these sites.

 I found w3schools.com very helpful for any further explanation I needed on turning an idea into a working element.
-I used this more for CSS than HTML - certainly for the media quieries i.e. the screen breaks points.
+I used this more for CSS than HTML.

 ## Media